 Wild bears face many threats to their long-term survival.
-One of the biggest threats to survival of the grizzly bear in particular is habitat loss.
+One of the biggest threats to the survival of the grizzly bear, in particular, is habitat loss.
 We are actively working with conservation groups, scientists, and government to come up with solutions that will allow us to live in better harmony with these magnificent creatures.

 One threat to bears that we as an organization have been dealing with is the lifting of a moratorium on trophy hunting of grizzlies in BC.
 Others have taken up the ethical arguments about killing bears for sport.
 Scientists continue to debate the population arguments.
 We are in a position to put forth some compelling economic arguments which closed the grizzly bear hunt on December 18, 2017.
 Studies have shown that the bear viewing industry contributes overwhelmingly more to the provincial treasury than all of the grizzly hunting businesses combined.
 The problem is that hunters shoot a bear once whereas our guests shoot the same bear a thousand times with their cameras.
 And both hunter and photographer are often seeking the big male bears that may tip the scales at 400 kilograms or more.
 So the big bear that our guests photograph a thousand times in the spring may be a hunter's one shot trophy in the fall.

 If you'd like to do more, consider donating money to the Commercial Bear Viewing Association.
 You can earmark your donation specifically for research or conservation and you can be assured that we will make your donation make a difference for bears in British Columbia.